Search Apartments in Arkansas

 With three national forests, Hot Springs National Park, Buffalo National River, 45 state parks, 13 major lakes, 2 mountain ranges and 9,000 miles of streams and rivers, it's no wonder how Arkansas earned its nickname.
 The beauty of the scenery is enhanced by the four distance seasons that grace the landscape.

 Living in Arkansas is cheaper than in most of the neighboring states.
 Rent and utilities are lower than most other major cities, and the overall cost of living is rated below the national average.
-Average apartments for rent go for only $475, the lowest in the entire country, according to one study (by comparison, Washington, D.C., and New York apartment rentals topped the list at more than $1,600, and the next lowest was Memphis at $540).

 Little Rock, the capital city of Arkansas, is located near the center of the state.
 Its claims to fame include being President Bill Clinton's first capital city and the cradle of the civil rights movement.
 Little Rock offers exciting nightlife, excellent restaurants and interesting destinations like the new Clinton Presidential Center and Park.
 The weather is comfortable much of the year, with highs reaching into the low 80s in the summer and dipping down into the 30s in winter.
 Perhaps the most popular spot in town, the historic, downtown River Market District has been part of a revitalization of the riverfront over the past decade.
 Housing in general is limited, but there are some gorgeous new apartments for rent in this exciting, up-and-coming neighborhood.